-- The Idaho Protective Security Advisor (PSA) will support the Idaho Fusion Center between 8:00am and 9:00pm (MT) on Election Day and will participate in discussion rooms on Election Day. - The aghout is.

-The aghout is the aghorithm of the aghori The Idaho PSA will coordinate with the Deputy SoS on a regular basis to ensure effective communication and timely updates on voting throughout the state.
+- The Idaho Protective Security Advisor (PSA) will support the Idaho Fusion Center between 8:00am and 9:00pm (MT) on Election Day and will participate in discussion rooms on Election Day. - the grout.
+Norther and the output of the out The Idaho PSA will coordinate with the Deputy SoS on a regular basis to ensure effective communication and timely updates on voting throughout the state.